pyroib/Website-TeamManCave-FIFA-Competition/README.md

 ## License

-Copyright (C) 2018-2019 Ian Blott <git_connect@blott.com.au>
+Copyright (C) 2018-2019 Ian Blott <git_connect@blott.com.au> - All Rights Reserved

 This project can not be copied and/or distributed without the express permission of Ian Blott

+Unauthorized copying of this file, via any medium is strictly prohibited

+Proprietary and confidential

 ## Acknowledgments

 * TeamManCave Adminstrators